2006 AFL Grand Final

 The 2006 AFL Grand Final was an Australian rules football game contested between the Sydney Swans and West Coast Eagles, held at the Melbourne Cricket Ground in Melbourne on 30 September 2006.
 It was the 110th annual grand final of the Australian Football League (formerly the Victorian Football League), staged to determine the premiers for the 2006 AFL season.
-The match, attended by 97,431 spectators, was won by West Coast by a margin of one point, marking the club's third premiership victory.
+The match, attended by 97,431 spectators, was won by West Coast by a thrilling one point, earning the club its third premiership.

 Background

 This was the second consecutive year that these two teams played in the premiership decider, with the Swans having won the 2005 AFL Grand Final by a margin of 4 points.
 At the conclusion of the home and away season, West Coast had finished first on the AFL ladder with 17 wins and 5 losses, winning the McClelland Trophy.
 Sydney had finished fourth with 14 wins and 8 losses.

 In the week leading up to the grand final, Sydney's Adam Goodes was awarded the Brownlow Medal.